LeonardoGoncalves94/chamenta2/v2xClient/docs/RaControllerApi.md

 Configure a vehicle within the RASerice.

-The request should be composed of the vehicle&#39;s unique name and its canonical public key (encoded PublicVerificationKey structure as defined in EtsiTs 103 097).
+The request should be composed of the vehicle&#39;s unique name (9 char long) and its canonical public key (encoded PublicVerificationKey structure as defined in EtsiTs 103 097).

 ### Example
 ```java